Andereoo/TkinterWeb/README.md

 ## Contributing
 **TkinterWeb happily accepts contributions.**

-The best way to contribute to this project is to go to the [issues tab](https://github.com/Andereoo/TkinterWeb/issues) and report bugs or submit a feature request.
-This helps TkinterWeb become more stable and full-featured.
-Please check the [FAQs](https://github.com/Andereoo/TkinterWeb/blob/main/docs/FAQ.md) and [closed bugs](https://github.com/Andereoo/TkinterWeb/issues?q=is%3Aissue+is%3Aclosed) before submitting a bug report to see if your question as already been answered.
+The best ways to contribute to this project are by submitting a [bug report](https://github.com/Andereoo/TkinterWeb/issues/new) to report bugs or suggest new features or by submitting a [pull request](https://github.com/Andereoo/TkinterWeb/pulls) to offer fixes.
+Your help makes TkinterWeb become more stable and full-featured!

+Please check the [FAQs](https://github.com/Andereoo/TkinterWeb/blob/main/docs/FAQ.md) and [closed bugs](https://github.com/Andereoo/TkinterWeb/issues?q=is%3Aissue) before submitting a bug report to see if your question as already been answered.

 &nbsp;
 &nbsp;